drscotthawley/signaltrain/README.md

 # SignalTrain
 Learning time-dependent nonlinear audio effects with neural networks

-Authors: Scott Hawley, Stylianos Mimilakis, with some code by Ben Colburn
+Code Authors: Scott Hawley, Stylianos Mimilakis, with some code by Ben Colburn

 **Demo Page:** [http://www.signaltrain.ml](http://www.signaltrain.ml)

 Paper preprint at [https://arxiv.org/abs/1905.11928](https://arxiv.org/abs/1905.11928), slightly revised (& slightly shorter) version accepted as a "full paper" for [AES 147](http://www.aes.org/events/147/).
+Paper authors are Scott H. Hawley, Benjamin Colburn, and Stylianos I. Mimilakis.

 *Disclaimer: This is a 'research' code as apposed to a general utility package.
 Currently the level of this release is one of "openness" for reproducibility.
-It is not yet on the level of a fully-maintained package.*
+It is not yet on the level of a fully-maintained package.
+But feel free to send Issues & PR's and I'll try to accomodate them!*

 ### Main Requirements: